What’s The Aggravation Process?

 What could be clearer than that? “…as long as it lasts,” he says!
 As long as you’re continuing to do well, do not repeat the remedy!
 So your homeopath’s “advice” was without any foundation!

 Right now, knock on wood, I feel better than I have in a couple months.
 Based on these occurrences, do you think I should be able to navigate my way through this 10M remedy?
 I think all of these struggles have been remedy related as I don’t feel like I have any cold or sickness.

 I’m glad you’re better, I have no idea if you’ll be able to manage your own case.
 Hopefully you’re well and will never need another dose.

 Can I Give Histaminum 200C Every 6 Hours?

 My son has pollen allergy.
 I observed that Histaminum 200C works for 6 hours for him and the symptoms come back after 6 hours.

 Can I give him Histaminum 200C every 6 hours daily?

-Yes, and when it stops working so well, put a pellet in a bottle of water (pour some water out first), succuss 5 times before each dose/sip and it should start working again.
+Yes, and when repeating it no longer works so well, put a pellet in a bottle of water (pour some water off the top first), succuss 5 times before each dose/sip and it should start working again.